exactlylabs/radar/agent/README.md

 #### Apple Notarization

 Since apple needs to validate our binary before enabling it to be downloaded without warnings, you also have to call `./scripts/notarize_pkg.sh`.
 See the file for more information on how to use it.

+### Certificate Revocation List

+If for some reason our binary signer certificate (for the self-update only) is compromised, it is possible to revoke it.
+The revocation works adding that certificate to a CRL (Certificate Revocation List).
+The CRL will have mapped in it all certificates that we've revoked so far.

+It is important to make sure that we are only revoking certificates created by our `./scripts/gen_cert.sh` script, because it adds the newly created certificate to the certificates database, usually called `index.txt`.
+When revoking, the program will look for it there.

+#### Revoking a Certificate

+To revoke a certificate, you can use our utility tool:

+`./scripts/crl_tools.sh revoke <path_to_certificate>`

+This script will revoke the given certificate, if it exists in the list of valid certificates in the database and will also generate a new `.crl.pem` file -- This is the CRL file that you need to make available to all pods.

+#### Updating the CRL in the Cloud

+Just generating the CRL is not enough, we need to place it somewhere where all pods can have access.
+Currently, we are using GCP Storage, in the same bucket as our public files from radar server: `https://storage.googleapis.com/radar.exactlylabs.com/rootCRL.crl.pem`.
+So whenever you update the CRL, go and upload it to this bucket, replacing the old one.
+Once you do this, all pods will be able to reject this certificate that you have revoked.

+#### Renewing the CRL

+CRLs have an expiration time.
+Once you reach it, the agent will no longer consider it safe and throw an error -- This error is going to be sent to sentry, so we can take action and renew it.

+To renew the certificate, call:

+`./scripts/crl_tools.sh renew`

+It will generate a new CRL file and you go and upload it to the storage, the same way as in the step above.

+> The default expiration time is set to 30 days.